-May 26, 2023
+May 30, 2024

-B. Countries of origin of ResMed's necessary 3TG
+B. Origins of ResMed's necessary 3TG

-Responding suppliers provided us with a list of smelters and refiners which we checked with our third-party consultant to determine country of origin.
+Responding suppliers provided us with a list of smelters and refiners which we checked with our third-party consultant to determine origin.
 Where suppliers provided us with the name of an invalid smelter or refiner, we were unable to determine the specific country of origin.